 - Develop City policy regarding civil rights issues affecting LGBTQ people.

-- Help enact policies and programs to meet the City’s diversity and equality goals.
+- Help enact policies and programs to meet the City’s diversity, equity, inclusion goals.

-- Coordinate among City departments, agencies, and offices to improve LGBTQ access to services, and to promote equality and safety for LGBTQ people.
+- Coordinate among City departments, agencies, and offices to improve LGBTQ access to services, and to promote equity and safety for LGBTQ people.

 - Provide education about the needs of the LGBTQ community.